tresr-community/chatbot-frontend/README.md

 # ChatBot Frontend

-The Astro frontend for the ChatBot.

-This repository contains the source files for the Ron Jay [ChatBot](https://chat.nftreasure.community)
+This repository contains the source files for the Ron Jay [ChatBot](https://chat.nftreasure.community) frontend.

 This is an unofficial chatbot for the NFTREASURE Community and is not affiliated with the NFTREASURE project.